 Jing Qi and Shen can transition to each other.
 Alchemy in Taoism refers to a practice that transitions Jing to Qi and Shen.
 However, such practice is almost impossible for ordinary people.

 Because it requires utmost stillness and commitment.
 It could mean no human contact, food, water, or sleep for days.
 The slightest distraction and qi deviation can cost a life.

 For most people, health and wellness are what they need.
-So what you should practice is how to consume Jing less, make your Qi flow smoothly, and make your Shen clear.
+So you should practice how to consume Jing less, make your Qi flow smoothly, and make your Shen clear.

 Everyone and everything has three levels of qi existence.
 Human existence relies on Jing Qi Shen at all three qi.
 However, most people only perceive Jing and don’t know about Qi or Shen.

 If you only do fitness exercises that deal with the physical body qi, you are imbalanced in the other two qi.
 Therefore health problems will still come.
 You need to practice qigong to work on all three qi levels.

 Jing Qi and Shen can transition to each other.
 When you have abundant Jing and Qi, they can nourish your Shen.
 Different qigong practices deal with different qi levels.
 Onenergy Qigong has different forms to focus on different qi.